rand338/Fake-CP/README.md

 ```

-Now we need to tell our DNS to point those addresses to a host inside your network and then have that host reply 204 to the path /generate_204.
+Now we need to tell our DNS to point those addresses to at0 (Fake-AP interface).

 ```bash
 	10.0.0.1 connectivitycheck.android.com